alexeysp11/delivery-service-csharp/docs/processes/manager/startemployeesearch.md

 Name: **Start employee search**.

 The scenario responsible for launching the search for employees by the manager allows you to search for employees (candidates) to work in the company according to various criteria.
-This allows managers to quickly find and communicate with the right employees for specific tasks or projects.
+This allows managers to form a database of candidates, as well as quickly find and communicate with the right candidates for hiring.

 This scenario includes the following processes:
 - the process of coordinating the search for an employee at the preparation stage (coordinating: hiring manager, 1st and 2nd level managers, department head, financial director, general director);